-- New Student Organization Application - Student Organization Name Change Request Form
+- New Student Organization Application (Not applicable for the 23-24 academic year) - Student Organization Name Change Request Form

 Finance Forms:

 HUECU Account Signer Change Request Form

 Policies & Procedures

 Below are important policies and procedures for planning your organizational activities.
 Please note that this is not an exhaustive list of college policies, city, state, and federal laws that may be applicable.
 The Harvard College Handbook is another resource available to you as a student leader.
 The Student Engagement Team can help you navigate the rules and regulations related to the specifics of your organization.